Exploring Albania: From Communist Isolation to Modern Transformation

 Paula at Enver Hoxha’s summer residence

-Paula and I stayed one night in Tirana at an upscale but affordable hotel.
-I was amazed by how much Tirana had changed and modernized from my last visit.
-The next day we continued our trip to Greece.
+Paula and I spent one night in Tirana, staying at an upscale yet affordable hotel.
+I was amazed by how much the city had changed since my last visit—modernized, livelier, and far more developed than the Tirana I had explored years before.